FoundationDB/fdb-kubernetes-operator/README.md

 		kubectl apply -f https://raw.githubusercontent.com/foundationdb/fdb-kubernetes-operator/master/config/samples/cluster_local.yaml

 You can see logs from the operator by running
-`kubectl logs -l fdb-kubernetes-operator-controller-manager-0 --container=manager`.
+`kubectl logs -f -l app=fdb-kubernetes-operator-controller-manager --container=manager`.
 To determine whether the reconciliation has completed, you can run `kubectl get foundationdbcluster sample-cluster`.
 This will show the latest generation of the spec and the last reconciled generation of the spec.
 Once reconciliation has completed, these values will be the same.

 Once the reconciliation is complete, you can run `kubectl exec -it sample-cluster-1 fdbcli` to open up a CLI on your cluster.